Holomorphic differentials of certain solvable covers of the projective line over a perfect field: Preliminaries

 \begin{lemma} For the extension $L_i/L_{i-1}$, the genus formula is given by \end{lemma} The genus formula for $L_i/L_{i-1}$ ($i=1,\ldots,r$) allows us to obtain a concise genus formula for the Galois tower $L/K$.
 The following result accomplishes exactly this. \begin{lemma} \begin{enumerate}[(i)] \item The differential exponent $d(\mathfrak{P}|\mathcal{P})$ of $\mathfrak{P}|\mathcal{P}$ in $L/K$ is given by where $R_\mathcal{P} \subset \{0,1,\ldots,r-1\}$ denotes the set of indices such that the place $\mathfrak{p}_{i-1}$ is ramified in $L_i/ L_{i-1}$. \item The Riemann-Hurwitz formula for $L/K$ may be written as \end{enumerate} \end{lemma} \begin{proof} For all $i =1,\ldots,r$, we have the ramification formula and differential exponent From previous observations, have $d( \mathfrak{p}_{i} | \mathfrak{p}_{i-1})= (e(\mathfrak{p}_{i}|\mathfrak{p}_{i-1})-1)\cdot J_{\mathcal{P},i}$ for each $i=1,\ldots,r$.
 Thus, the formula for the differential exponent of $\mathfrak{P}|\mathcal{P}$ may be expressed as proving (i).
 For (ii), by definition, the different $\mathcal{D}_{L/K}$ of $L$ over $K$ is equal to where $\mathcal{P}r_{\mathcal{P}}$ denotes the product of all places of $L$ above $\mathcal{P}$.
 As $L/K$ is Galois, the inertia degree and ramification index at a place $\mathfrak{P}$ of $L$ above $\mathcal{P} \in \mathbb{P}_K$ is independent of the choice of $\mathfrak{P}$.
 Hence, the product of the inertia degree of $\mathfrak{P}|\mathcal{P}$ with the number of places of $L$ above $\mathcal{P}$ is equal to $[L:K]/e(\mathfrak{P}|\mathcal{P})$ \cite[Corollary 5.2.23]{Vil}.
 Furthermore, the differential exponent in $L$ at a place $\mathfrak{P}|\mathcal{P}$ is also independent of the choice of $\mathfrak{P}$.
 With the help of \cite[Corollary 3.1.14]{Sti}, the Riemann-Hurwitz formula for $L/K$ may thus be written \cite[Corollary 9.4.3]{Vil} as as desired.\end{proof}

 This is a convenient formula for the genus, as it is expressed only in terms of the valuations of global standard form generators and ramification data for the tower.

-Lemma \ref{RH} remains valid if $L/K$ is separable but not Galois, provided ramification indices, inertia degrees, and differential exponents are equal for all places of $L$ above a given place of $K$, for all places of $K$ which ramify in $L$.
+\begin{remark} Lemma \ref{RH} remains valid if $L/K$ is separable but not Galois, provided ramification indices, inertia degrees, and differential exponents are equal for all places of $L$ above a given place of $K$, for all places of $K$ which ramify in $L$. \end{remark}